fireflycons/local-os/docs/index.md

 # localos Provider

-The local-os provider provides information in the form of data sources about the operating system and environment of the machine on which you are running terraform.
+The localos provider provides information in the form of data sources about the operating system and environment of the machine on which you are running terraform.